magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We were funded by the Baden-Württemberg foundation (2021-2024) within the competence network **Quantum Technologies Baden-Württemberg**, where we investigated methods for verifying quantum simulators in collaboration with the group of Alexey Ustinov at KIT.</span>
+      <span>We were funded by the Baden-Württemberg foundation (2021-2024) within the competence network <b>Quantum Technologies Baden-Württemberg</b>, where we investigated methods for verifying quantum simulators in collaboration with the group of Alexey Ustinov at KIT.</span>
     </div>
   </div>